mauricefarmer/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The data consist of a Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
-The data is distributed between several ‘.txt’ files and is zipped series of ‘.txt’ files representing Human Activity Recognition Using Smartphones Dataset (1).
+The data were produced by Anguita, D et al. at the Università degli Studi di Genova, Italy (1).

 The authors explain the data as follows: